-2.2.8 Incineration
+2.2.12 Incineration

-- 2.2.8.1 When there is a change in the incinerator waste stream or at least annually, the permittee shall collect a composite sample of ash, and analyze it for metals using the Toxicity Characteristic Leaching Procedure.
+- 2.2.12.1 When there is a change in the incinerator waste stream or at least annually, the permittee shall collect a composite sample of ash, and analyze it for metals using the Toxicity Characteristic Leaching Procedure.
 A change of waste stream includes any modification to the sewage treatment system affecting the composition of sewage solids.
-A composite sample consists of ash collected over a three week period including ash from the incineration of typical quantities of sewage sludge. - 2.2.8.2 During the last year of this permit, the permittee shall analyze a composite sample of incinerator ash, as defined above, for polychlorinated biphenyls. - 2.2.8.3 When incinerating sewage solids and municipal solid waste in a solid waste incinerator, it must be mixed, and the portion of municipal solid waste must constitute more than 30 percent of the total weight when sewage solids are included. - 2.2.8.4 The permittee shall ensure that the location and volume of waste placed in the landfill is surveyed annually and recorded. - 2.2.8.5 When a trench or cell reaches capacity, the following information shall be recorded on the annual survey: - 2.2.8.5.1 Total volume of waste placed in the trench or cell, - 2.2.8.5.2 Geographical boundary of the trench or cell, - 2.2.8.5.3 Elevation of final waste placement, and - 2.2.8.5.4 Depth of waste placed in the trench or cell.
+A composite sample consists of ash collected over a three week period including ash from the incineration of typical quantities of sewage sludge. - 2.2.12.2 During the last year of this permit, the permittee shall analyze a composite sample of incinerator ash, as defined above, for polychlorinated biphenyls. - 2.2.12.3 When incinerating sewage solids (sludge), it must be mixed with municipal solid waste, and the portion of municipal solid waste must constitute more than 30 percent of the total weight when sewage solids are included. - 2.2.12.4 The permittee shall ensure that the location and volume of waste placed in the landfill is surveyed annually and recorded. - 2.2.12.5 When a trench or cell reaches capacity, the following information shall be recorded on the annual survey: - 2.2.12.5.1 Total volume of waste placed in the trench, cell, - 2.2.12.5.2 Geographical boundary of the trench, cell, - 2.2.12.5.3 Elevation of final waste placement, cell, and - 2.2.12.5.4 Depth of waste placed in the trench, cell.